Survive, Kaleidoscope

 Survive, Kaleidoscope is the first live album by American rock band Underoath.
 It is released as a CD/DVD box set and was released on May 27, 2008.
 The DVD contains a full live set performed in Philadelphia, Pennsylvania.
 It is also available for digital download on iTunes.

 Track listing

-Cities in which the tracks were recorded are listed in parenthesis.
+Cities in which the tracks were recorded are listed in parentheses.

 DVD: "Live from The Electric Factory, Philadelphia, PA"

 Lighting and set design: Jeff Verne.
 Sound recording: Andy Vickery.